gmp26/generator-angular-ls/readme.md

 ## Options
 In general, these options can be applied to any generator, though they only affect generators that produce scripts.

-### CoffeeScript
+### CoffeeScript and LiveScript
-For generators that output scripts, the `--coffee` option will output CoffeeScript instead of JavaScript.
+For generators that output scripts, the `--coffee` or `--ls` option will output CoffeeScript or LiveScript instead of JavaScript.
+The dafult language is determined by the initial yo run.

 For example:
 ```bash